-The Chesapeake Bay Program Partnership-approved Supplemental Wastewater Indicator is a load-based measure of average annual progress toward the 2025 planning targets for wastewater treatment plants and industrial sources.
+The Chesapeake Bay Program Partnership-approved Supplemental Wastewater Indicator is a load-based measure of annual progress toward the 2025 planning targets for wastewater treatment plants and industrial sources.

 If you have any questions regarding the supplemental wastewater indicator, please contact Greg Busch at email@example.com, or at 410-537-3901.